Montaigne to represent Australia at the Eurovision Song Contest 2021

 Check out these tips for your Gold Coast break, whether it’s Eurovision, a getaway with friends or a holiday for the whole family.

-Come and Play
+Plan your Stay - Come and Play

 From natural indulgence to adrenaline-packed fun, the contrasts of the Gold Coast unite to deliver every holiday experience you could desire in one friendly place.
 Get into the Gold Coast’s easy living lifestyle with 56 kilometres of coastline at your doorstep, the largest concentration of theme parks in the Southern Hemisphere and on top of that, it’s Australia’s most biologically diverse city.